Saturday, May 7, 2011

 Boise, Idaho's Paul Revere & the Raiders...

-1966: The Mamas & Papas rose to #1 with "Monday, Monday", displacing "Good Lovin'" by the Young Rascals.
-"Sloop John B" by the Beach Boys was #3, followed by "(You're My) Soul and Inspiration" from the Righteous Brothers and "Kicks", the great anti-drug song by Paul Revere & the Raiders.
+1966: The Mamas and the Papas rose to #1 with "Monday, Monday", displacing "Good Lovin'" by the Young Rascals.
+"Sloop John B" by the Beach Boys was #3, followed by "(You're My) Soul And Inspiration" from the Righteous Brothers and "Kicks", the great anti-drug song by Paul Revere & the Raiders.

-1967: Jimi Hendrix played two concerts at the Saville Theatre in London.
+1967: Jimi Hendrix played two concerts at Brian Epstein's Saville Theatre in London.

-1968: Aretha Franklin recorded a live album in Paris, France.
+1968: Aretha Franklin recorded a live album at the Olympia Theatre in Paris, France.

 1970: Pink Floyd performed at the home of UCLA, Pauley Pavilion, in Los Angeles.

-1973: George Harrison released the single "Give Me Love--Give Me Peace on Earth".
+1973: George Harrison released the single "Give Me Love--Give Me Peace On Earth" on Apple Records.

 1977: Deniece Williams had the #1 U.K. song with "Free".